How To: Apple's Massive Control Center Update Gives You 11 New Must-Try Features on iPhone and iPad

 Some controls will appear in numerous sections.
 If you know what you want, you can also use the search bar at the top to narrow the controls down.
 When adding a control, it will occupy the first open slot on the page unless the page is full or the control is too big, in which case it will start a new page.

-At present, these are the available controls to choose from:
+At present, these are the preset controls from Apple you can choose from:

 • Capture: Camera, Magnifier, Scan Code